dmo575/2D-game-engine/README.md

-# 2D-game-engine
-Game engine made in C++ with SDL2.
+## About
+A project that showcases a game loop and many tools that you can use (Collision, File management, Animation, ACS, ...).
+Also provides you with a way to create your own scripts.

+Below you can find some notes, a series of steps to follow if you want to get it running and lastly more detail comments on what the project is about.

-# PLEASE READ:
+### PLEASE READ:

-## **This is a work in progress.
+**This is a work in progress.
 PLEASE watch the [VIDEO](https://youtu.be/ljVjTXEBvMw) about the project if you want to know what it looks like and what you can and can't do with it.**

-## You can also check the original video I made a while back on Windows [here](https://www.youtube.com/watch?v=3SOYCM9kgbw). **I originally made this project on Windows, for Windows.
+**You can also check the original video I made a while back on Windows [here](https://www.youtube.com/watch?v=3SOYCM9kgbw).
+I originally made this project on Windows, for Windows.
 This project is just me messing around with the code I wrote back then, trying to make it work on Linux.**

-### **That being said, you should be able to create your own content with the engine if you stay away from the "safe references" and any saving and loading features.
+**That being said, you should be able to create your own content with the engine if you stay away from the "safe references" and any saving and loading features.
 For now the best and only place to learn how to use the engine are the demos that come with it.**

 ## To get this running on Linux: